omarmar3y/Diabetes-Predictive-Model/README.md

 ---

 ## Introduction
 Diabetes is one of most common chronic disease, that lead to many complications on the long run if not managed well.
-Early detection protect from have high blood glucose for long time, as the most people discover they have diabetes when their blood glucose level reached high concentration that lead to keto acidosis, which is very dangerous
+Early detection protect from have high blood glucose for long time, as the most people discover they have diabetes when their blood glucose level reached high concentration that lead to keto acidosis, which is fatal.

 ---

 ## Brief description
-* Using kaggle diabetes dataset I created predictive model
+* Using kaggle diabetes dataset I created predictive model.
-* First cleaned and explored the data
+* First cleaned and explored the data .
-* Created some features (feature engineering)
+* Created some features (feature engineering).
-* Prepared the data for creating ML models then created multiple model pipelines for easier grid search for pipelines steps hyperparameters
+* Prepared the data for creating ML models then created multiple model pipelines for easier grid search for pipelines steps hyperparameter.
-* Combined the best models in the hyperparameter space i searched in ensemble model
+* Combined the best models in the hyperparameter space i searched in ensemble model.
-* Permutation to interpret the model ( Logistic regression ) feature importance
+* Permutation to interpret the model ( Logistic regression ) feature importance .

 ---